Coolbass04/SHS-Family-Feud/docs/TECH_SUPPORT.md

 - When the Host says an answer is correct, **click that answer** on the laptop (Host Controls).
 - Reveal answers one by one as cued by the Host.
 - End of round: reveal remaining answers if the Host asks, then advance to the next round.

 ---

+## ⏱️ Final Round (Fast Money)
+- Click the **Final Round** button to start each player's run.
+- Timers are defined in the uploaded `FamilyFeudSHS.json`.
+Do not adjust in-app.
+If a separate timer is needed, the **Moderator** will keep time on a phone.
+- Designate a **scribe** to write down each answer as the player speaks.
+Do not type during the timer.
+- When time ends, quickly **enter the scribed answers** into Friendly Feud.
+- Repeat for player 2, then **reveal points**.

+---